manishk550/Data-Cloud-Virtualization/README.md

 Pre Requisite -

-Create Connected App
+- [ ] Create Connected App
-Create Named Crdentail
+- [ ] Create Named Crdentail
-Setup Auth Provider
+- [ ] Setup Auth Provider

-Setup Vector Database for Case Recoomendations
+Setup Vector Database for Case Recommendations

 Install this Package
-Create the Custom Config Object Records and define your Query Create the Child Custom Config Object and Define the label and order for list view Create the Child Custom Config Object and Define the label and order for Detail View
+- [ ] Create the Custom Config Object Records and define your Query
+- [ ] Create the Child Custom Config Object and Define the label and order for list view
+- [ ] Create the Child Custom Config Object and Define the label and order for Detail View